All Episodes

 That does not something.

-It could be any roll of film.
+It could be any role of film.

-All right, let me just say one thing.
+Now look, Art, let me just say one thing.

-You only gave me one minute.
+You only gave me one minute, so let me just Go ahead right here.

-had given us a very strong sense, I can't emphasize this enough, that he was
+But when we did it, remember, we said there would be that the astronomer had given us a very strong sense, I can't emphasize this enough, that he was going to try to put a press conference together within a week.

-put two and two together, we never would have said a week.
+If we were not sincere in that information that was given to us, put two and two together, we never would have said a week.

 It would have been seven days made us look like a fool.

-It was obvious that we got this information or we would have come up with some other type of story, such as, at some point in time in the future he's going to...
-We said a week.
+It was obvious that we got this information or we would have come up with some other type of story such as at some point in time in the future he's going to, we said a week.

 We were very, very much convinced that he was going to come through in a week.